morphorm22/morphdocs/docs/source/examples.rst

 on the :ref:`filtered design variables <examples_topt_structTO_density_filter_subsubsec>`
 :math:`\hat{z}`, and :math:`f` is the force vector. :math:`V_t` is the target volume (or mass) while :math:`V(\hat{z})` denotes the current volume of the physical system.

-.. _examples_topt_structTO_density_fixedblocks_subsubsec:

-Fixed Blocks
-************

-The optimizer can add or remove material from the design space at every material location in topology optimization problems.
-In some use cases, the designer may want to discourage the optimizer from removing material from certain regions due to practical constraints; for instance, a component will be mounted on top of the surface of the fixed volume.
-The :ref:`fixed_block_ids <input_deck_options_method_fblocks_ids_kw>` parameter enables users to specify the element block(s) associated with the non optimizable regions.
-The fixed block feature is utilized in this tutorial to show users how to use this functionality in the future.

 .. _examples_topt_structTO_density_results_subsubsec: